aronskaya/fun-with-gcd/README.md

 #  Fun with Grand Central Dispatch

 This project is a showcase for most concepts and tasks, that we can perfrom using Grand Central Dispatch.
-I have prepared being an iOS Expert for [iOS Ukraine conference #1](https://www.facebook.com/events/316585402972291), that took place in September 2020.
+I have prepared it being for my iOS Expert role at [iOS Ukraine conference #1](https://www.facebook.com/events/316585402972291), that took place in September 2020.

 It consists of a series of tasks, from basic to more complex, that illustrate how something works or how a certain problem is usually solved.